borea17/borea17.github.io/_posts/paper_summaries/2020-09-05-AIR_summary.md

 paper](https://borea17.github.io/paper_summaries/auto-encoding_variational_bayes)
-by [Kingma and Welling (2013)](https://arxiv.org/abs/1312.6114), [Eslami et al. (2016)](https://arxiv.org/abs/1603.08575) introduce a modeling assumption for the generative process and variational approximation to allow for joint optimization of the inference (encoder) and generator (decoder) parameters.
+by [Kingma and Welling (2013)](https://arxiv.org/abs/1312.6114), [Eslami et al. (2016)](https://arxiv.org/abs/1603.08575) introduce a modeling assumption for the generative process and use a variational approximation for the true posterior of that process to allow for joint optimization of the inference (encoder) and generator (decoder) parameters.

 In contrast to standard VAEs, the modeling assumption for the generative process is more structured in AIR, see image below.
 It